Samarium–cobalt magnet: Attributes

-Series
+Phases

-Samarium–cobalt magnets are available in two "series", namely SmCo5 magnets and Sm2Co17 magnets.
+Samarium–Cobalt magnets are available in two "series", namely SmCo5 magnets and Sm2Co17 magnets.

-Series 1:5
+Phase 1:5

 These samarium–cobalt magnet alloys (generally written as SmCo5, or SmCo Series 1:5) have one atom of rare-earth samarium per five atoms of cobalt.
-By weight this magnet alloy will typically contain 36% samarium with the balance cobalt.
+By weight, this magnet alloy will typically contain 36% samarium with the balance cobalt.
 The energy products of these samarium–cobalt alloys range from 16 MG·Oe to 25 MG·Oe, that is, approx. 128–200 kJ/m3.
 These samarium–cobalt magnets generally have a reversible temperature coefficient of -0.05%/°C. Saturation magnetization can be achieved with a moderate magnetizing field.
 This series of magnet is easier to calibrate to a specific magnetic field than the SmCo 2:17 series magnets.

 In the presence of a moderately strong magnetic field, unmagnetized magnets of this series will try to align their orientation axis to the magnetic field, thus becoming slightly magnetized.
 This can be an issue if postprocessing requires that the magnet be plated or coated.
 The slight field that the magnet picks up can attract debris during the plating or coating process, causing coating failure or a mechanically out-of-tolerance condition.